harvard-lil/wacz-exhibitor/README.md

 ---

 ## Deployment
-This project consists in a single `Dockerfile` derived from [the official NGINX Docker image](https://hub.docker.com/_/nginx), which can be deployed on any docker-compatible machine.
+This project consists of a single `Dockerfile` derived from [the official NGINX Docker image](https://hub.docker.com/_/nginx), which can be deployed on any docker-compatible machine.

 ### Example
 The following example describes the process of deploying `warc-embed` on [fly.io](https://fly.io), a platform-as-a-service provider.